 Each student has a place to store personal food in both a cupboard and shared refrigerator.
 A self-serve continental breakfast (cereal, toast, butter and jam, lunchmeat, coffee, tea) is provided.
-Students can easily pick up lunch or simple dinner ingredients--the supermarket is in walking distance to the Newbrander home.
 There are many restaurants and cafes nearby to explore.
 Coffee and tea are always available to students.

-Twice a week, the entire homestay family will sit down together for a meal cooked by Lyn and for extended conversation and community.
+Twice a week, the entire homestay family will sit down together for a meal and extended conversation and community-bonding.
 These are rich times together.

 The Homestay Fee is all-inclusive.
 There are no additional taxes, utilities, or fees.
-The homestay is paid on the first of the month and other days are prorated.
-In the unlikely event of a guest breaking items or causing damage, the student is expected to replace the item or pay for repairs.
+Homestay fees must be paid promptly.
+Keep in mind, f you pay by Zelle or other online app, your fee will not reach the host for several days.
+In the unlikely event of a student breaking items or causing damage, the student is expected to replace the item or pay for repairs.

 - How can I pay for my homestay?